- Campus screens

 It is especially useful when designing a new website or improving an existing one to help design or evaluate the information architecture of a site.

-To conduct a card sort, you can use actual cards or the Communications & Marketing team can help you create a sort using OptimalSort, a digital card sort tool.
+To conduct a card sort, you can use actual cards or you can create a sort using OptimalSort, a digital card sort tool.

 We recommend doing a hybrid sort.
 For this type of sort, you will predetermine some content categories and cards and participants can create additional content categories and cards.

-If you’re interested in using the digital tool, Optimal Sort, please contact Communications & Marketing team to start the process.
-Here’s what you’ll need to do:
+If you’re interested in using Optimal Sort, here’s what you’ll need to do:

 - List out the different types of content.
 If you are unsure what types of content to list out, a good starting point is your current website.
 If you do not have a current website think about the names of the pages you have in mind for your new website.

-- Before the card sort goes live, we’ll send you a preview link for your review.
-Once approved, we’ll activate the sort and then you can send the link to your user testing group.
+- Before the card sort goes live, test out the preview link.
+When ready, activate the sort and send the link to your user testing group.